I'm going to answer this question seriously, even though it makes me laugh a little.

 THEN that would be a possible monetization source for Quora, i.e. accepting payment from another nation's intelligence agency, or possibly multiple nations' intelligence agencies, in an effort to scale up!

 I have no idea if that would be legal.
-I also doubt that one, let alone many countries would want to pay Quora on an ongoing basis, or even one-time lump sum, to learn who asked inane dating advice questions as Anon.
+I also doubt that one country, let alone many countries, would want to pay Quora on an ongoing basis, or even a one-time lump sum, to learn who asked inane dating advice questions as Anon.

 Next, I noticed that OP answered his own question, although his answer was down voted and collapsed.
-Ray Newman's answer should really have been part of the question details, especially this part:
+Some of Ray Newman's answer to Quora Business Model and Monetization? should have been part of the question details, especially this part:

 I am not insinuating anything pejorative, nor suggestive of a sub rosa relationship between Quora and the US government, nor that Quora has been suborned by any agent of a foreign power.

-[1]This would be true even in the absence of Section 215 of the Patriot Act or the FBI's bulk data collection, both of which will end at midnight on 1 June 2015, unless Senator Mitch McConnell can convince the US Senate to extend a program that President Obama executed, but the Senate never voted to approve to begin with.
-Based on the events of 22 May 2015, it seems unlikely that Senator McConnell and President Obama will be successful.
-See The Weird End of the NSA's Phone Dragnet,
+[1] This would be true even in the absence of Section 215 of the Patriot Act or the FBI's bulk data collection, both of which will end at midnight on 1 June 2015, unless Mitch McConnell can get an extension on a program that Obama executed, but the Senate never voted to approve.
+Based on the events of 22 May 2015, it seems unlikely that McConnell and Obama will be successful.

 ...